Mic-M/ioBroker.smartcontrol/README.md

 ## Changelog

+### 0.5.4
+* (Mic-M) New feature: TARGET DEVICES - add delay option for delayed switching on of target device.

 ### 0.5.3
 * (Mic-M) New feature: ZONES - target devices: you can now assign a delay in seconds to wait until the device is being switched on
 * (Mic-M) Various fixes